-The dish we know as Fettucine Alfredo here in the US evolved from a creamless recipe in Rome.
+The dish we know as Fettuccine Alfredo here in the US evolved from a creamless recipe in Rome.
 The eponymous Alfredo di Lelio modified the traditional “fettuccine al burro,” which featured a sauce of Parmigiano-Reggiano and butter, to include even more butter, dubbing it “fettuccine al triplo burro.”
-When he eventually had his own restaurant near Piazza Navona (Alfredo alla Scrofa, at Via della Scrofa 104, Roma), patrons began to refer to this dish as Fettuccine all’Alfredo.
-Somewhere someone introduced cream to the ingredient list, and I am not complaining.
-By the way, we have been to the famous restaurant and did not think their current Alfredo was very good at all (too much cream, not enough nutmeg, so not great taste or consistency).
-This particular recipe comes from Marcella Hazan, an authentic Italian cook who emigrated to the USA and wrote some truly great books in the 1970's and onwards.
+When he eventually had his own restaurant near Piazza Navona (Alfredo alla Scrofa, at Via della Scrofa 104, Roma), patrons began to refer to this dish as Fettuccine Alfredo.
+We have been to the famous restaurant and did not think their current Alfredo was very good at all, perhaps because it is the butter-only version of the recipe without nutmeg.

 My family prefers store-bought maccheroni over homemade for this particular recipe.
 I like both.
 If you would like to try it with homemade fettuccine, I recommend the semola version of the pasta all'uovo and that you be careful not to overcook it.
 It needs to be al dente for this recipe.
-Note that it will cook very slightly more as you mix it on low heat, so err a little on the side of al dente.
+Note that it will cook slightly more as you mix it on low heat, so err a little on the side of al dente.
 This is something I always struggle with getting right.

 1 lb (453 g, but 500 g is fine) fettuccine (Giuseppe Cocco or De Cecco) or other pasta of your liking